 14. Seek Out Friendly Faces

-It’s exciting to adapt to your new home in the US – but every so often, you may want to experience the familiar.
+It’s exciting to adapt to your new home – but every so often, you may want to experience the familiar.
 Many universities have a wide variety of cultural student-run organizations and societies where you can connect with a community of people from your home region.
 Speak with the international student services at your university for support and guidance on how to get involved.

 15. Make Sure You Know How to Get Your Textbooks Before Classes Start

 You have two main options for obtaining your textbooks: purchasing or renting.